Stefani-Lab/takyaq/README.md

 The software provides a procedure to obtain the calibration data.
 Nevertheless, see below for calibration pitfalls.

-The module communicates with other modules using callbacks.
-The callback procedure should do its job (put the data in a queue, etc.) fast, so the latency between position corrections is short.
-Check the PyQt example for a basic idea.
+The stabilization module communicates with other modules (for example with a GUI) using callbacks.
+The callback procedure should do its job fast (put the data in a queue, etc.), so the latency between position corrections is short.
+Check the PyQt provided GUI for a basic idea.

 ### Stabilization strategies